telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 If sub-cache-refresh is *turned on*, then a separate thread is started, by calling the function `subCacheStart()`.
 This thread periodically (depending on the value of `subCacheInterval` which holds the seconds for the periodicity of sub-cache refreshes) refreshes the sub-cache.
 It starts by populating the cache from the database.

 ### `subCacheInit()`
-The initialization function just sets a few variables to prepare the sub cache for usage.
+The initialization function just sets a few variables to prepare the subscription cache for usage.

 ### `subCacheStart()`
-The start function calls `subCacheRefresh()` to initially populate the sub cache from the database and then a thread is spawned, with the entry point being the function `subCacheRefresherThread()`.
+The start function calls `subCacheRefresh()` to initially populate the subscription cache from the database and then a thread is spawned, with the entry point being the function `subCacheRefresherThread()`.
 Finally the thread is detached.

 [Top](#top)